ubclaunchpad/rocket2/docs/Deployment.md

 Our configuration code replaces these instances of `\-` and `\n` with actual dashes and new lines.

 Note that these replacements are not necessary on Heroku and you can simply copy and paste the contents of the key file directly into the box provided.

+If you are using the `.env` file approach, you only need to replace the new lines and not the dashes.

 ### Docker Compose